Victorian Railways narrow-gauge freight vehicles: Preservation era

 Under the Emerald Tourist Railway Board, a range of rolling stock from other systems in Australia have been acquired and regauged for use on the Puffing Billy Railway to cater for the increased demand.

 The primary example of goods vehicle is the acquisition from the Tasmanian Government Railways of a number of ballast hopper trucks.
-QG3 was the first to be converted for narrow gauge use, with an "N" prefix added.
-In 2003 the truck's identity was corrected to be consistent with Victorian Railways goods coding practise, with the new code of ^{N}N^{N}1 representing the pre-1926 style.
+QG3 was the first to be converted for narrow gauge use, with an "N" prefix added when it entered service in 1972.
+In 2003 the truck's identity was altered to be consistent with Victorian Railways goods coding practise, with the new code of ^{N}N^{N}1 representing the pre-1926 style.
 The N prefix is for "narrow" gauge, and the suffix indicating that it is a bogie wagon much like NUU, NTT, etc. above.
 However, unlike those examples, it is likely that the Victorian Railways would have retained the "NNN" code instead of simplifying to "NN", because there was already a broad-gauge ballast vehicle of that classification.

-A second ex-TGR QG wagon has since entered service on Puffing Billy as ^{N}N^{N}2.
+A second ex-TGR QG wagon has since entered service on Puffing Billy as ^{N}N^{N}2, formerly Tasmanian Railways ballast hopper QG18.